PhuVinh-Creator/Carbon-Emission-Analysis-SQL-/README.md

 |"Daikin Industries, Ltd."|105600.00|

 #### • Discovery:
+- The renewable energy paradox: Gamesa, which makes wind turbines (clean energy infrastructure), has by far the highest carbon footprint
+- Scale matters: The top company's footprint is 6x larger than the second-largest
+- German automotive dominance: Daimler and VW represent significant automotive manufacturing footprints

 ### 3.5.
 What are the countries with the highest contribution to carbon emissions?
 ```sql